-Salida, CO- Browns Canyon, a popular spot for trout fishing and whitewater rafting here in central Colorado, will gain permanent protection tomorrow as a National Monument, following decades of campaigning by outdoor enthusiasts, the tourism industry, and some of the state’s most prominent political leaders.
-President Obama’s expected action, revealed this morning in the Denver Post, will preserve more than 20,000 rugged canyon acres surrounding the Arkansas River, a beloved area home to gold medal trout, black bears, and stunning vistas.
-Kim Stevens, Environment Colorado issued the following statement in response:
+Chicago, Ill. — Browns Canyon, a popular spot for trout fishing and whitewater rafting in central Colorado, along with historical sites in Hawaii and Illinois, will gain permanent protection as National Monuments at a ceremony here today.
+President Obama’s action preserves more than 20,000 rugged canyon acres surrounding the Arkansas River, a beloved area home to gold medal trout, black bears, and stunning vistas.
+Margie Alt, Environment America’s Executive Director, issued the following statement in response:

-“Environment Colorado looks forward to continuing to work with the administration and Congress to keep pristine public lands off limits to development, mining, drilling, and pollution.
-Future generations of Americans and the wildlife that depend on these ecosystems deserve nothing less.”
+“Environment America will continue to work with the administration and Congress to keep pristine public lands and waters off limits to development, mining, drilling, and pollution.
+Future generations of Americans and the wildlife that depend on these areas deserve nothing less.”